nikoslaz/JSON_project/README.md

 # JSON_project

-Creating a Language for JSON (JavaScript Object Notation) The subject of the project is the creation of a domain-specific language for defining and using data in JSON format.
+Creating a Language for JSON (JavaScript Object Notation) This project focuses on the development of a domain-specific language (DSL) for defining and managing JSON data.
+The created language, JSONLang, is compiled into valid C++ code using macros, operator overloading, and modern C++ features.
+JSONLang simplifies working with JSON-like structures directly within a custom-defined syntax.